THE BEGINnING

 GROWING UP FAST

-When COVID-19 shut down racing globally in 2020, Yevan moved to Italy, living with a coach for three years.
+In 2021, when COVID-19 shut down racing globally, Yevan moved to Italy, living with a coach for three years.
 Managing everything—laundry, food, school, racing.
 Growing up fast wasn't optional.
 And the maturity Yevan developed off-track translated directly to discipline on it.

 BREAKING THROUGH

-In 2021, Yevan became the first Sri Lankan to win a race in Europe, taking victory in an OKJ European heat.
+In the same year, Yevan became the first Sri Lankan to win a race in Europe, taking victory in an OKJ European heat.
 In 2022, he claimed silver at the FIA Motorsports Games.
 He wasn't the fastest initially, but as he settled in, the wins started coming.

 Then came 2024 and the transition to cars.
 The F4 Spanish championship started poorly and got worse.
 He fell into the trap of doing more—cold showers, extra gym sessions, more sim time.
 Nothing worked.